-WHEREAS, the LICENSOR and the LICENSEE have entered into that certain Exclusive Patent License Agreement dated as of October 18, 2017 by and between Company and the Licensor (HKU Ref No. IP299) (as set forth in Appendix A), as amended by the First Amendment of the Exclusive Patent License Agreement dated as of June 7, 2018 (HKU Ref.
-No. VER 341-18 & IP299) (as set forth in Appendix B) (together, the "Agreement");
+WHEREAS, the LICENSOR and the LICENSEE entered into that certain Exclusive Patent License Agreement dated as of October 18, 2017 (HKU Ref.
+No. IP662) (as set forth in Appendix A), as amended by the First Amendment of the Exclusive Patent License Agreement dated as of June 7, 2018 (HKU Ref.
+No. VER343-18 & IP662) (as set forth in Appendix B) (together, the " Agreement ");

-WHEREAS, the LICENSOR and the LICENSEE desire to amend the Agreement as follows.
+WHEREAS, the LICENSEE and the LICENSOR desire to further amend the Agreement as follows.